Excellence in British homebuilding

 This award goes to the best large-scale residential refurbishment, restoration or conversion, providing more than one home.
 It is open to conversions of existing buildings, such as industrial-to-residential, retail-to-residential, office-to-residential as well as the upgrading of a housing estate or the restoration of a heritage building.
 The entry should outline the creative response to the brief, any challenges presented by the building and its environment, and the final innovative design solution.
 It must include photography of the scheme before and after the transformation.

-Home Extension of the Year
+Home Extension of the Year (up to 2,500 sq ft)

 This award goes to an architect designed extension for an individual home.
 Judges will look for quality and innovation in the interpretation of the design brief.